pingidentity/webinar-pingfed-pingam/README.md

-# Orchestration with PingFederate, PingAM and PingDirectory
+# Orchestration with PingFederate, PingAM, PingDirectory and PingDS

-This project is an example setup that leverages PingFederate, PingAM and PingDirectory to take advantage of the orchestration features that PingAM provides.
+This project is an example setup that takes advantage of the orchestration features that PingAM provides.

 The target audiences for this setup are administrators and developers who want to understand more about this configuration and run it on-prem or in a private cloud.